 While the specifics of your plan may vary, the following is an overview of your four-year course of study.

 Prospective & Current Students

-Follow the Pre-medicine and Allied Health Professions Facebook page and join our email list to become aware of programs, events, and opportunities available to enrolled students and alumni interested in health professions careers.
+Follow the Premedicine and Allied Health Professions website for upcoming events, self-enroll on our Prehealth Programs Moodle page and join our email Prehealth Programs Outlook 365 Group to become aware of programs, events, and opportunities available to enrolled students and alumni interested in health professions careers.

 First-year Students & Sophomores

 Starting early in your college career, attend our fall director's meeting (September).
-After that, you will begin to meet regularly with Director Naila Mamoon.
-Your first meeting will be in a small group, and is an opportunity for you to ask questions and learn about the required pre-medicine courses and recommended healthcare volunteering opportunities.
-All subsequent meetings will be one-on-one with the director.
-Go to Calendly at calendly.com/namamoon to schedule a time.
+Starting in late September you will schedule your small group meeting with the program director, Prof. Naila Mamoon.
+This is an opportunity for you to ask questions and learn about the required prehealth courses and recommended healthcare volunteering opportunities.
+Group meetings are held during Common Hour (11:05 am - 12:05 pm) and are limited to fourteen (14) students per group.
+Attendance is by reservation only by emailing email@example.com to schedule a date/time.
+All subsequent meetings with the program director will be one-on-one individual meetings.

 Also, you should begin to find opportunities for clinical exposure and get involved on campus and in the community.